The best foundation for anything

 Approximately half of undergraduate engineering majors go into full-time employment after graduation and the other half go on to graduate school.

-At least half of Bachelor of Engineering graduates go immediately on to graduate school, while the balance of B.E.s accept positions in a variety of fields including technical business management and consulting.
+Twenty percent of Bachelor of Engineering graduates are continuing with graduate school, while the balance of B.E.s accept positions in a variety of fields including technical business management and consulting.

 Nearly all Master of Engineering Management graduates enter directly into full-time positions in areas such as engineering project management, consulting, or finance.